Discover articles from many of our databases.

 Other key resources include:

 Looking for your competition?
-You can find similar businesses nearby using the ReferenceUSA database.
+You can find similar businesses nearby using the Mergent Intellect database

 Once you find a competitor's name, search for them on the Web to find their website for even more information about them.
 Also, see the resources listed under "Company Information" on the main Business Administration subject guide for helping find more information on individual public and private companies and nonprofit organizations.

-The accepted format for citing soures in the social sciences is the Publication Manual of the American Psychological Association.
+The accepted format for citing sources in the social sciences is the Publication Manual of the American Psychological Association.
 The School of Economics and Business Administration (SEBA) at Saint Mary’s College, too, emphasizes the use of APA in SEBA course work.
-For help citing sources use the Library's APA Format Guide.
+For help citing sources use the Library's APA Format Guide

 APA Style Guide for Business - A supplement to the regular APA Style Guide highlighting common, hard to cite data-focused resources.